Pabl0Parra/ToDo-App-Vue3-Pinia-Supabase/README.md

 ## :unlock: WHAT DID I DO TODAY

-<p>After carefully reviewing the documentation yesterday, I decided to first install Tailwind to implement some basic styles & responsiveness capabalities to the project</p>
+<p>After carefully reviewing the documentation yesterday, I decided to first install Tailwind to implement some basic styles & responsiveness capabalities to the project.</p>
-<p>I then move to create the database in Supabase so that the app can call data from it and send it as well, to which I added an extra field for the task description</p>
+<p>I then move to create the database in Supabase so that the app can call data from it and send it as well, I also added an extra field for the task description in the database table.</p>

 <p>Next, I started working on the authentication process:</p>

-1. SignUp - html structure, gave it some styles & responsiveness, able to sign up to Supabase with email.
+1. SignUp - html structure, gave it some styles & responsiveness, able to sign up to Supabase with email.</br>
 2. SignIn - html structure, gave it some styles & responsiveness, able to sign in to Supabase with email.

-<p>Later, I´ve worked on implementing the logic to add new tasks to the project</p>
+<p>Later, I´ve worked on implementing the logic to add new tasks to the project:</p>

 1. Able to add new task to database - implemented logic to add new task to Supabase in the NewTask component.

-2. Created basic html structure & styles to render the new task on the UI.
+2. Created basic html structure & styles to render new tasks on the UI.

 ---

 ## :seedling: WHAT ELSE WILL I DO TODAY

-1. Finish authentication process --> missing signOut capabalities.
+1. Finish authentication process --> missing sign out capabality.

 2. Edit a task on the screen and update it on the database.